pfoo/ifconfig.io/README.md

 	CF-Connecting-IP : The IP address the client is connecting from.
 Important or the IP will be wrong.<br>
 	CF-Connecting-PORT : The port the client is connecting from.
 Important or the PORT will be wrong.<br>
 	CF-Connection : HTTP_CONNECTION header sent by the client to the proxy<br>
+	CF-Protocol : The HTTP protocol the client is connecting with.
+Important or the displayed protocol will be wrong.<br>
 * See example apache.conf

 #### ORIGINAL README FROM https://github.com/georgyo/ifconfig.io :